MPriess/crsmithdev.com/resources/posts/2013-09-15-running-redis-26-on-docker.markdown

 - Images are lightweight, perhaps 100Mb for a Redis server running on Ubuntu.
 - Containers are not virtual machines, so they are lightening-fast to boot and lightweight on resources.

 One of the documentation examples describes setting up a [Redis](http://redis.io) service.
 Following the example was straightforward, but I felt it was missing two things when I was finished.
 First, it uses Redis 2.4, which is already quite out of date (as of this writing, Redis 2.8 is nearing release).
-And second, it still required some parameters passed in order to actually launch the container, including the `redis-server` path and port, which seemed unnecessary.
-Fortunately, I found it was easy to address both of these, and was a great introduction to using Docker.
+And, there are a few more interesting options Docker provides that weren't used.

 ### Installing Redis 2.6

 The first thing to do is start a container from a base image, in this case the `ubuntu` image pulled during setup:

-    docker run -i -t ubuntu /bin/bash
+    sudo docker run -i -t ubuntu /bin/bash

 This results in a root shell on a new, running Ubuntu container.
 A few things will be needed in order to download, build and test Redis: